hari-1462/Blog-Application-backend/README.md

 # Blog-Application-backend
-This is a Backend Blog Application using Python Django.
+This is a Backend Blog Application built with Python Django.